HannahHuckstep/PhlashNAMe/index.md

 ## Analysing Mapped Network

 Now that the network has the data mapped to it, there are a number of ways to analyse the mapped network.
-* Traversal analysis
+* Traversal analysis - Description
-* Neighbourhood analysis
+* Neighbourhood analysis  - Description
-* Find the shortest path between two proteins
+* Find the shortest path between two proteins - Description
-* Minimal Connection Network
+* Minimal Connection Network - Description
-* Manual investigation via cytosscape or Neo4j
+* Manual investigation via Cytoscape or Neo4j - Description

 ### Traversal Analysis

 With this function we can look at everything downstream or upstream of a protein of interest.

-TraversalAnalysis, takes in a measured input database [-idb], an output path [-op], a UniProt ID or database ID to look downstream of [-p], the direction of the traversal [-dir], and the experiment name of interest [-en].
-Using the example data from earlier these are the function inputs for an analysis looking downstream of the mouse insulin receptor (INSR)(P15208):
+> "TraversalAnalysis"", takes in a **mapped** input database [-idb], an output path [-op], a UniProt ID or database ID to look downstream of [-p], the direction of the traversal [-dir], and the experiment name of interest [-en].

+Using the example data from earlier these are the function inputs for an analysis looking downstream of the mouse insulin receptor (*Insr*)(P15208):

 ```
 java -jar jars/ReactoSitePlus.jar -m TraversalAnalysis -idb ./path/to/graph/ -op ./path/to/output/ -p P15208 -dir downstream -en Control